What happens when cancer treatment ends?

 You and the people close to you have come through a massive challenge.
 But getting over cancer doesn’t happen when you get rid of the disease.

-Once your cancer treatment ends, you’ll keep seeing your doctors for a while and they’ll give you plenty of support.
+Once your cancer treatment ends, you’ll keep seeing your care team for a while and they’ll give you plenty of support.
 But the world might still seem different to how it used to.

 You might have new plans, a new outlook, new priorities.
 You might feel different physically.
 You might simply feel tired and confused.
 Instead of getting back to ‘normal’, you might feel more like finding a new normal.

-It can also be good to spend time doing the things you used to do (this can help other people treat you normally again, too).
+It can also be good to spend time doing the things you used to do – this can be a good way to spend time with friends and family too.

 And remember that it’s OK to have bad days.
 You don’t need to pretend to be fine if you’re feeling down.
 As time goes by, chances are you’ll get more used to what your life looks like after treatment.

-Now can be a good time to look into different options for what you want to do next, especially if you feel differently about what your future might look like now.
+Now can be a good time to look into different options for your future, especially if you feel differently about what that might look like now.
 It can help to talk to family, friends, careers advisers, social workers, religious leaders: anyone whose advice you trust.

 Writing down short or long-term goals can help too.

-Is there any meaning in your cancer experience?
+Is there any meaning in my cancer experience?

 You might feel it’s left you feeling stronger and able to enjoy life more.
 Perhaps you prefer just to accept that it’s happened and move on.
 Or maybe you’re swinging between feeling positively and negatively about what you’ve gone through.